WGLab/DeepRepeat/README.md

 # Citing DeepRepeat
 ***Please cite the publication below if you use our tool***

-Qian Liu, Li Fang, Alex Mas Monteys, Beverly L. Davidson, Kai Wang.
+Qian Liu, Li Fang, Alex Mas Monteys, Pedro Gonzalez-Alegre, Beverly L. Davidson, Kai Wang.
 Direct detection and quantification of short tandem repeats on ionic signal data from Nanopore sequencing.